ForgeRock/Secret-Double-Passwordless-Desktop-MFA/README.md

     <img src=".//media/image29.png" style="width:3.51647in;height:2.64583in" />

 When you quit the wizard, the MSIUpdater application will automatically launch, allowing you to configure the **Octopus Authentication for Windows.msi** with the corporate Octopus Active Directory Authentication Sign-On details.
-For more information, refer to Configuring the MSIUpdater Application (below).
+For more information, refer to Configuring the MSIUpdater Client (below).

-Configuring the MSIUpdater Application
+Configuring the MSIUpdater Client
 --------------------------------------
 <a name="ConfiguringMSI"></a>
 The MSIUpdater, which launches automatically after you quit the MSIUpdater installer, updates the Octopus Authentication for Windows